Our teachers are Mr R Selby: Monday – Thursday and Mrs C Kipling: Friday

 Note: You have already had your child’s username and password - please let me know if you need this again.

-- Due back to school on the following Wednesday unless another date is given inside the front cover of the book.
+- Handed out on Fridays and due back to school on the following Wednesday unless another date is given inside the front cover of the book.

 In Key Stage 2, children are allowed to bring in their own fruit or vegetable snack to eat at playtime.
 Snacks should be fruit or vegetables – this does not include snacks containing fruit e.g. cereal bars.
 School does not provide milk but this can be purchased each half-term via arrangement with the school office.